tomas-bzdusek/research-website/content/authors/David-M.-Urwyler/_index.md

 - Former Undergrad Students
 ---

 David investigated aspects of tight-binding models on hyperbolic lattices, and generalized the Haldane model of a Chern insulator to the hyperbolic space.
-His Master's thesis, titled <i>Hyperbolic topological insulators</i>, was recognized by the 2022 <a href="https://www.physik.uzh.ch/en/study/General-Information/Awards/Soluyanov_Prize.html">Soluyanov UZH prize</a> the Best Master's Thesis in Theoretical Physics.
+His Master's thesis, titled <a href="http://dx.doi.org/10.13140/RG.2.2.34715.34081"><i>Hyperbolic topological insulators</i></a>, was recognized by the 2022 <a href="https://www.physik.uzh.ch/en/study/General-Information/Awards/Soluyanov_Prize.html">Soluyanov UZH prize</a> the Best Master's Thesis in Theoretical Physics.
 David defended his thesis on 11 Nov 2021.